 Program Requirements

 (selected in consultation with a faculty advisor)

-The Master of Arts in Education program consists of 4.0 units of study plus a thesis.
+The Master of Arts in Education degree program consists of 4.0 units of study plus a thesis.
 A student may focus upon curricular theory and practice, in which case courses should be selected from among philosophy and theory of curriculum, critical analysis, design, implementation, and so forth.
 Alternatively, a student may elect to study the pedagogy of a particular discipline or subject field, in which case the courses chosen should deal with such matters as the structure of knowledge within the particular discipline or field of interest, research on teaching, and so forth.

+Program Requirements